DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The Login dialog box displays.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image18.png "Login dialog box")

-2. When prompted whether to continue, click **Yes**.
+2. When prompted whether to continue, click **Yes**

     ![A warning displays notifying you that the server\'s host key was not found in the cache, and asks if you want to connect anyway.
 The Yes button is selected.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image19.png "Warning pop-up")

 3. In the left window pane, navigate to the location of the HANA media files on the lab computer.
-In the right window pane, navigate to the media directory you created on s03-db-0 in Exercise 2 Task 5:\
+In the right window pane, navigate to the media directory you created on s03-db-0 in Exercise 2 Task 5.

     ![The Server window displays.
 In the left pane is F:\\Media\\HANA directory, and in the right pane is /hana/shared/.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image20.png "Server window")

-4. Drag the folder containing the installation media files from the left window pane to the right window pane:
+4. Drag the folder containing the installation media files from the left window pane to the right window pane

     ![The Upload window displays, showing that the HANA file is being uploaded to the /hana/shared/ remote directory.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image21.png "Upload window")

-5. Wait for the copy to complete:
+5. Wait for the copy to complete

     ![The File Uploading window displays with a progress bar.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image22.png "File Uploading window")